justicenyaga/justicenyaga.me/content/posts/202401-my-neovim-configuration/index.md

 ### 4. **Language Parsers Customizations:**

 I've employed `nvim-treesitter` to customize language parsers.
 Explore their [list of supported languages](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#supported-languages).
-To integrate a new language parser, just include it in the `ensure_installed` object within the `nvim-treesitter` configuration file (`~/.config/nvim/lua/justice/plugins/nvim-treesitter.lua`). `treesitter` will handle the automatic installation of parsers specified in the `ensure_installed` section.
+To integrate a new language parser, just include it in the `ensure_installed` object within the `nvim-treesitter` configuration file (`~/.config/nvim/lua/justice/plugins/nvim-treesitter.lua`).
+Treesitter will handle the automatic installation of parsers specified in the `ensure_installed` section.

 ### 5. **_Optional_: Copilot auto-completion**